vkinnune/42-lem-in/README.md

 0-2
 ```

 The problem in Lem_in is to find all the different "sets of paths" and find the set suited for the given ant amount.
-As in our other projects, in Lem_in, it's also a problem where there is no copy and pastes answers, and we had to think about the issue and make a custom solution based on the Edmonds–Karp algorithm.
+As in our other projects, in Lem_in, it's also a problem where there is no copy and pastes answers, and we had to think about the issue and make a custom solution somewhat based on the Edmonds–Karp algorithm.

 ![Screenshot](pic-selected-220518-2249-53.png)